Artem Ansheles

-Artem Ansheles (Артём Аншелес; born 15 October 1994) is a Russian-Hong Kong actor, singer and TV host.
+Artem Ansheles (Артём Аншелес; born 15 October 1994) is a Hong Kong actor, singer and TV host.

 He migrated to Hong Kong at age 17 for studies, during which he discovered an opportunity to enter the modeling business.
 After being a full-time model for over a year, he decided to enroll in Cantonese courses to further expand his opportunities.
 In 2019, he launched his own ear-hook accessory brand, EARON.

 In 2022, Ansheles was awarded ‘Asia’s Most Stylish’ by Tatler.
 In his interview with Tatler Asia, he said, “Style is the opposite of fashion.
 While fashion is about blending in, style is about knowing who you are and being able to visualise it, regardless of the trends and ‘norms’.”

 Biography

 Artem Ansheles was born on the Kamchatka peninsula of Russia in Petropavlovsk-Kamchatsky and moved to Cyprus with his family when he was 10 years old.

 As a child, his favourite movies included Stephen Chow's Shaolin Soccer and Chow Yun-fat's Crouching Tiger, Hidden Dragon which has further developed already existing curiosity and admiration towards Chinese culture.

 Influenced by his architect father, Ansheles has been interested in design from a very early age.
 After graduating from Cyprus Academy of Art, he applied into his dream university, Central Saint Martins located in London, but shortly after applying decided to go to Asia instead.

 Originally having explored the opportunity to move to Beijing, Ansheles realised that lack of knowledge of Chinese culture and Mandarin would make the stay difficult and instead decided to move to a more international place, Hong Kong.